Family Lines

 of The Nantwich Chronicle.
 Probably taken by Clifford V. Kendal, the

-compiled by Gordon Davies.
+compiled by the late Gordon Davies

-FOOTNOTE: The book "Lost
+FOOTNOTE: The

 Houses in Nantwich"